 For me, writing a poem is like solving a puzzle.
 What rhymes and rhythm can I play with today?
 What words will be the most delicious ones to say out loud?
 What poetic form will best suit my subject?
 How can I bring an image alive in a reader’s mind?
 I love puzzles… and playing with poetry!

-You can find my poems in these anthologies (click on a title to learn more about it:)
+You can find my poems in these anthologies:

 I also write poems for popular children’s magazines.
 Some of my magazine poems are reprinted on my blog, which you can read here, here, here, and here.
 Visit my blog for more poetry.